virtualidentityag/vi-frontend-hub/src/automation.md

 on: push
 ```

-Feeling lost ?
+Feeling lost?
 Don't worry, I will tell you what you did!

 ```name``` gives you the workflow name.
 This name will appear on each and every Pull Request or in your Actions Tab.
 Rename it whatever you want!
 It's really important when you have multiple workflows on your repository. <br/>
 ```on: push``` means that your workflow will only execute when code is pushed in your repository. i.e, using the ```push``` event.